4 Best Places To Go in the Sacred Valley of Peru

 You’re literally right at the base of the ruins!
 We had such a wonderful stay at the Apu Lodge in Ollantaytambo.
 It was so nice to get out of the city for a few days and fall asleep to the sounds of the river at night.

-After our second day in the Sacred Valley, we left first thing the next morning for Machu Picchu.
+After our second day in the Sacred Valley Peru, we left first thing the next morning for Machu Picchu.

-The Sacred Valley is one of the most beautiful places I’ve ever been, and honestly pictures just can’t do it justice.
+The Sacred Valley of Peru is one of the most beautiful places I’ve ever been, and honestly pictures just can’t do it justice.
 I made this video to show you the breathtaking, sweeping views everywhere you look.
-Watch the video above to see just how incredible the Sacred Valley really is.
+Watch the video above to see just how incredible the Sacred Valley of Peru really is.